DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 You can also do a teacher training course to just get a postgraduate certificate in education (PGCE).

-If you just get a PGCE without QTS, you will not be able to teach in most primary, secondary and special schools.
+If you just get a PGCE without QTS, you may not be fully qualified to teach in your chosen school.

 Getting a PGCE can help you: